Originally posted: 3/29/2020

 When we place our faith in the payment for our sins through the sacrificial death of Jesus Christ, we can be assured of our eternity with Him.
 For He has promised, therefore we know we can trust Him Who Is Found True.

 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.
 17 For God did not send the Son into the world to judge the world, but that the world might be saved through Him.
 18 He who believes in Him is not judged…” (John 3:16-18).

 “I give eternal life to them, and they will never perish; and no one will snatch them out of My hand.
 29 My Father, who has given them to Me, is greater than all; and no one is able to snatch them out of the Father’s hand.
 30 I and the Father are one,” (John 10:28-29).

 Jesus said to him, “I am the way, and the truth, and the life; no one comes to the Father but through Me, (John 14:6).

-Let us seek Him daily in His Word, for as we intently set our hearts and minds on His Truth, He is faithful to strengthen us and convince us of our secure and eternal union with Him Who Is Found True.
+Oh, that we seek Him daily in His Word; for as we intently set our hearts and minds on His Truth, He is faithful to strengthen us and convince us of our secure and eternal union with Him Who Is Found True.